Inorman500/Pareto-Sorting-Algorithm-/README.md

 # Ivan Norman and Destenie Nock

 # Introduction
-Introduce the problem here.
-You need to define pareto and Dominance, and non-dominated portfolios here In Nock’s research, a model was created to evaluate portfolios comprised of different energy sources.
+In Nock’s research, a model was created to evaluate portfolios comprised of different energy sources.
 Here the goal is to identify which portfolios are the best.
 The solution to this is to create a model that would perform a non dominated pareto sort, to reveal which portfolios are the best.
 Given two portfolios A and B, A dominates B if A is better or equal to in every category, and strictly greater than B in at least one category.
 B is non-dominated by A if the previous rule is violated.
 The data for the portfolios are contained in a table where the columns contain a single portfolios and the rows contain the criteria.
 In this paper we will describe the method of determining the non-dominated set of portfolios, for seven criteria, using a quicksort implementation.

 # How it works